UChicagoWebDev/course_materials/lecture_notes/week_8.md

 1. Drop the old table
 ## https://firstround.com/review/shims-jigs-and-other-woodworking-concepts-to-conquer-technical-debt/
 ---

-# Lab: Posts and Comments
+# Lab: Migrate Posts and Comments
 In the `/examples` directory we have SQL migrations to create the posts and comments tables from Exercise 3, and to insert some sample data.
 Let's say we want to add a new feature where users (with some `user_id`) can `like` posts and